Rolling Rangers sweep Devils, hand NJ 5th straight loss

 The Rangers caught a break early when Devils defenseman Sami Vatanen was called for a double minor for high sticking 1:33 into the contest.

-Fox gave New York the lead 33 second later scoring on a length of the ice rush.
+Fox gave New York the lead 33 seconds later, scoring on a length of the ice rush.
 Strome got his seventh of the year in close after a turnover in the Devils’ end.

 Subban closed the gap to 2-1 with a point shot at 14:54 and Maltsev tied the game in close at 15:11.